 I hear this one a lot: I need more traffic.
 Okay we all need traffic.
 Lots of it.
-But what you think is the problem (not enough traffic) probably isn’t the problem.
+But if clients aren’t signing up, what you think is the problem (not enough traffic) probably isn’t the problem.

 Does your website load quickly?

 If it takes more than 3 seconds for your site to load, nearly half of your website visitors won’t make it past the landing page you sent them to.
 And for every extra second, that number only increases.

 Does your design make a good first impression?

 If you’re one of those people who thinks design doesn’t matter — it’s your smarts and the amazing value you give your customers that counts, right?
 Those things do count, but it takes some time for people to learn about and trust you, to consider you credible and the best choice out of all their options.

 In the meantime, it’s design’s job to make the right first impression.
 It has the power to elevate your brand or devalue you.

 Research has shown that users prefer simple designs: which means it’s easy for them to navigate, find the information they need, and it’s clear to them what they’re supposed to do next.
 Make sure there isn’t a lot of unnecessary decorative fluffery getting in their way.